Visit Our Classrooms

 Paul Allison, New York City Writing Project

-This playlist, built by two teachers involved in Youth Voices (Paul Allison and Dawn Reed), encourages youth to make their way through a set of writing and annotations as a means of supporting their publishing of a final work at the Writing Our Future: American Creed publishing site.
+These playlists, built by teachers involved in Youth Voices project, encourages youth to make their way through a set of writing and annotations as a means of supporting their publishing of a final work at the Writing Our Future: American Creed publishing site.
 This playlist is meant to support youth in a self-paced process where they can earn a badge upon completion.
 The earned badge is badge 2.0 compliant and can be exported and shared by youth to show their work and accomplishments.